JarbasAl/mycroft-catalan.conf/readme.md

   }
 ```

-If you have not trained a model do not worry, [@jmontane](https://github.com/jmontane) and XXX trained some models which are included in the plugin and should work ok! be sure to adjust sensitivities
+If you have not trained a model do not worry, [@jmontane](https://github.com/jmontane) trained some models which are included in the plugin and should work ok! be sure to adjust sensitivities

-TODO - finish this section, models not yet ready

 ```json
   "listener": {